ActivitySim/activitysim/docs/howitworks.rst

 for later calculations, the school location model can be run.
 The school location model is defined in :mod:`activitysim.abm.models.location_choice`.
 As shown below, the school location model actually uses the ``persons_merged`` table, which includes joined household, land use, and accessibility tables as well.
-The school location model also requires the skims dictionary object, which is discussed next.
+The school location model also requires the network_los object, which is discussed next.
 Before running the generic iterate location choice function, the model reads the model settings file, which defines various settings, including the expression files, sample size, mode choice logsum calculation settings, time periods for skim lookups, shadow pricing settings, etc.